 Our carbon report outlines the path to achieving ambitious carbon reductions and includes an in-depth analysis of our vision - an industry first for this type of study.
 Climate modeling experts with the University of Denver confirmed that our goals are consistent with electric sector emission reduction trajectories likely to meet the temperature goals of the Paris climate agreement.
 Click on the cover below to get the report.

 We have a number of plans underway to transition to cleaner energy resources.
 These include:

 In 2018, we reduced carbon emissions 38 percent company-wide from 2005 levels.

-The US Environmental Protection Agency (EPA), the Center for Climate and Energy Solutions, and The Climate Registry recognized us with a 2016 Climate Leadership Award for excellence in greenhouse gas management after we surpassed our original target and reduced carbon dioxide emissions by 22 percent from 2005 to 2014 – six years ahead of schedule.
-And now, we’re on pace to achieve a 30 percent reduction in CO2 emissions by 2020.
+The U.S. Environmental Protection Agency (EPA), the Center for Climate and Energy Solutions, and The Climate Registry recognized Xcel Energy with a 2016 Climate Leadership Award for excellence in greenhouse gas management.

-Learn more about our efforts to reduce and report greenhouse gas emissions in our annual Corporate Responsibility Report, in our 2015 Energy and Carbon Reporting at a Glance Sheet and in Xcel Energy's 2016 climate change report to CDP.
+Learn more about our efforts to reduce and report carbon emissions in our annual Corporate Responsibility Report, in our 2017 Energy and Carbon Emissions Reporting Summary (PDF) and in Xcel Energy's 2018 climate change report to CDP.